-White fungus on bark – this fungus originates in the bark itself and may begin to thrive in warm and humid conditions.
+White fungus on bark – this fungus often originates in the bark itself and may begin to thrive in warm and humid conditions.
 It is not harmful to the plant.
-It does however compete with the orchid roots for water and nutrients.
-Your Orchid can handle drought better than the fungus!
+It can however compete with the orchid roots for water and nutrients - when it grows excessive.
+The good news is: Your Orchid can handle drought better than the fungus!
 So, one way to kill this fungus is to keep the Orchid dry for a few weeks.

 Mold on the bamboo sticks – once in a while a bit of mold can form on the base of the bamboo stick holding your Orchid stable.
 This happens due to moisture in the pot.
 This is of no concern.
 If you like you can easily wipe this off.